-Manipulative therapies may be a beneficial treatment for infantile colicDecember 11th, 2012 in Pediatrics /
+Manipulative therapies may be a beneficial treatment for infantile colicDecember 11, 2012 in Medicine & Health / Pediatrics

 A Cochrane review of studies into manipulative therapies for colic, by the University of Southampton, suggests that the treatment technique may be of some benefit.